Wind River Range, Along The Great Divide

 CONSERVATION: Most of the Winds are protected Wilderness plus there’s a designated “Roadless Area” on the Indian Reservation portion.
 However, localized overuse (we avoid these areas), acid rain, climate change, and energy development in the high desert southwest of the Winds provide challenges to maintaining these mountains in their current near-pristine condition.

-ITINERARY: Our route in this expansive high mountain wilderness will vary from year to year, but it’s 2 hours from Jackson Hole to the trailheads, and expect a mid-trip layover for day-hiking or fishing or simple rest and relaxation in a magnificent mountain setting.
+ITINERARY: Our route in this expansive high mountain wilderness will vary from year to year, but it’s 2 or so hours from Jackson Hole to the trailheads, and expect a mid-trip layover for day-hiking or fishing or simple rest and relaxation in a magnificent mountain setting.

 Please Note: Due to variable routes and conditions, elevations and mileages are approximate.